Last updated May 2022

 Why might you share my personal information with third parties?

-We do share your data with third parties, (including third-party service providers and other entities in our group) where required by law or where we have another legitimate interest in doing so including in the administration of our recruitment process.
+We do share your data with third parties, (including third-party service providers and our other entities) where required by law or where we have another legitimate interest in doing so including in the administration of our recruitment process.

 If we do share data, we require third parties to take appropriate security measures and only process your data for specified purposes.